Archan6el/post-facto-calibration/README.md

 <br /><br />
 Each folder will have its own readme with information about its contents

-Simply run any program file using python3
-For example with a codedaperture file: <br />
+Simply run any program file using python3, for example with a codedaperture file: <br />
 `python3 codedaperture-[VERSION].py`
 <br /><br />